Nanasaki-Ai/Crosswalk/README.md

 ## Pretrained Detector

-To accurately detect objects of interest in traffic scenes, we use YOLOv8-m for pre-training on additional annotated datasets.
+To accurately detect objects of interest in traffic scenes, we use **YOLOv8** for pre-training on additional annotated datasets.

-We recommend using the provided datasets for object detector training or utilizing the trained model parameters.
+We recommend using the provided [dataset](https://app.roboflow.com/nnu-hi7if/nnu_intersection/7) for object detector training or utilizing the trained model parameters.

-This additional [auxiliary dataset](https://app.roboflow.com/nnu-hi7if/nnu_intersection/7) is used to train the object detector.

 Please install the environment according to the official website of [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics/blob/main/README.md).